Automated versus do-it-yourself methods for causal inference: Lessons learned from a data analysis competition: Testing grounds: Data and Generative Models

 \subsection{Competition logistics}

-This data analysis challenge was announced to the mailing list of the Atlantic Causal Inference Conference of about 800 people and on the conference website on April 21, 2016 (http://jenniferhill7.wixsite.com/acic-2016/competition).
+This data analysis challenge was announced to the mailing list of the Atlantic Causal Inference Conference of about 800 people and on the conference website on April 21, 2016 (\url{http://jenniferhill7.wixsite.com/acic-2016/competition}).
 Links were also distributed to several machine learning listserves and posted on a widely-read statistics blog that attracts readers from diverse disciplines.